-SQCS No. 8 also states that at least annually, the firm should obtain written confirmation of compliance with its policies and procedures on independence from all firm personnel required to be independent by the requirements set forth in Rule 101, Independence, and its related interpretations and rulings of the AICPA Code of Professional Conduct (AICPA, Professional Standards, ET sec.
-101) and the rules of state boards of accountancy and applicable regulatory agencies.
+SQCS No. 8 also states that at least annually, the firm should obtain written confirmation of compliance with its policies and procedures on independence from all firm personnel required to be independent by the requirements set forth in the Independence topic (AICPA, Professional Standards, ET sec.
+1.200) which includes the "Independence Rule" (AICPA, Professional Standards, ET sec.
+1.200.001) and its related interpretations and the rules of state boards of accountancy and applicable regulatory agencies.
 Written confirmation may be in paper or electronic form.
 Analogous to the preceding situation, obtaining or reviewing a firm's written independence confirmations would not be applicable to Engagement Reviews because the requirement is imbedded in the SQCSs and not a procedure required by SSARSs or the SSAEs.